 In order for us to reproduce the same flame pattern always, Flame filter interface provides the 'Save' and 'Open' options.
 The 'Save' option brings up a file save dialog that allows you to save the current Flame settings for the plug-in, so that you can recreate them later.
 The 'Open' option brings up a file selector that allows you to open a previously saved Flame settings file.

-The Flame settings we used in our example are saved in the file named '800x600.xcf-flame.def', inside the 'Backgrounds/Xcf' directory structure.
+The Flame settings we used in our example are saved in the file:

+trunk/Identity/Themes/Motifs/Flame/Backgrounds/Xcf/800x600.xcf-flame.def